Mahreen-Asama/MC-Lec15-SqliteDatabase/README.md

 # MC-Lec15-SqliteDatabase
-Sqlite Database in android studio, to store data on local machine.
+Sqlite Database in android studio, to store data on local machine